Frequently Asked Questions: Answered

 Before you decide on a radiant floor heating installation, do your research, make sure the company whose name is on the product is actually the one that built it, and be sure the tubing that your installer uses has an oxygen barrier to protect your system and your home.
 All American Heating is happy to evaluate your home and make a recommendation on the type of system that will work best in your environment.

 Methods of installation have been developed to install the heat tubes in ceilings & walls, as well the floor.

-Many homes are conventional wood frame construction, so methods have been developed to incorporate tubing, into the structure.
-The most common & effective is a light weight “concrete over pour”.
+Many homes are conventional, wood-frame construction, so methods have been developed to incorporate the tubing into the structure.
+The most common and effective way is a lightweight, concrete over-pour.

-Methods of attaching the tubing to the underside of the floor are very common in retrofit applications. the most effective of this type employ aluminum plates to transfer the heat by way of conduction directly to the sub-floor.
+Methods of attaching the tubing to the underside of the floor are very common in retrofit applications.
+The most effective method of this type employs aluminum plates to transfer the heat by way of conduction directly to the subfloor.

-The least effective is called “joist bay” heating.
-The idea being that the tubing heats the air in a space in the joist bay.
-This is the fastest, easiest, and cheapest installation method, but it is also the leading method of systems that do not work effectively.
-Operating costs are also higher than any other system.
+The least effective method is called joist-bay heating.
+The idea is that the tubing heats the air in the space of the joist bay.
+This is the fastest, easiest, and cheapest installation method, but it is also the most expensive and least durable.

-There are many factors that must be considered in the installation of Radiant floor systems, but are too numerous to fit into in this short article.
+There are many factors that should be considered in the installation of radiant floor systems but they are too numerous to list in this short article.

-Whatever you do, make sure it is a decision you are willing to live with for years to come.
-Initial cost is only part of the selection process.
-Over time the cheaper system will cost more.
+Whatever you decide to go with, make sure it is a decision you are willing to live with for years to come.
+The initial cost is only part of the selection process.
+Cheaper systems tend to cost more in the long run.